Website

 The electric motor has a much bigger flexible coupling to the hydraulic pump.
 Presumably because motors deliver very high torque compared to engines?

 This 360W was used for dredging canals so has an unusual clam shell bucket fitted.
 Very rare indeed.
-This machine is now owned by Ray.
+This machine is now owned by Ray who has repainted it very nicely.

 This is clearly not a Powerfab 125wt despite the convincing paint job and new stickers!
 It's a Gopher owned by Kai from Germany.